Jotter-Vortex/AVL_Tree/README.md

     −  3. search, insert, delete: O(log n)

 ###### Definitions:
         -An empty tree is height-balanced.
-If T is a nonempty binary tree with TL and TR as its left and right subtrees respectively, then T is height-balanced iff
+If T is a nonempty binary tree with TL and TR as its left and right subtrees respectively, then T is height-balanced if
                1) TL and TR are height-balanced and
                2) | hL- hR| ≤ 1 where hL and hR are the heights of TL and TR respectively.